 - How long should it take for nerves to hear after spinal fusion?

 - How long do pinched nerves take to heal?

-- How long does it take for a broken thigh to heal completely after surgery?
+- How long should it take for a pinched nerve to heal after the pressure is off?